tobiwalter/Investigating-Antisemitic-Bias-in-German-Parliamentary-Proceedings/README.md

 * catholicism
 * protestantism
 -----------
 On the provided USB stick, four original collections of unprocessed protocols (1895.corr.seg, 1918.corr.seg, 1933.corr.seg, 1942.corr.seg) are provided.
-The following steps need to be taken to vectorize the data, and then evaluate the sub-corpora with regard to ethno-religious bias:
+The following steps need to be taken to vectorize the data, and then evaluate the sub-corpora with regard to ethno-religious bias.

+All word2vec models used for the bias experiments of the thesis are provided in the ```./models folder```, with the vocab in the ```./vocab``` folder, and should be reproducible.
+TWEC models are provided under ```./models/rt_twec``` and ```./models/bundestag_twec``` respectively.
+PPMI matrices can be produced with the pre-set parameters, the subsequent propagation results should be reproducible, since harmonic function label propagation is deterministic.

+The folders ```./data/reichstag``` and ```./data/bundestag``` contain the preprocessed slices.

 ## Extract parliamentary protocols and pre-process them

 ### Reichstag
-1) Extract Reichstag proceedings from each of the original files (e.g. '1942.corr.seg'):
+1) Extract Reichstag proceedings from each of the original files (e.g. '1895.corr.seg'):
 ```
 python extract_proceedings.py [file] (output will be saved in ./data/protocols_1895)
 ```